szapp/Mangoleaf/README.md

 ## Schedule

 The project was implemented based on a well devised schedule of two and a half weeks.
-Implementation was done using agile methods including daily stand-ups, iterative implementations of minimally working examples, and weekly sprints/milestones.
+Implementation was done using agile methods including daily stand-ups, iterative implementation of minimally working examples, and weekly sprints/milestones.

 <div align="center">
 <picture>